Bank Melli Iran: National bank of issue

 Due to the fact that there were no bank specialists in Iran at that time, the law allowed the recruitment of Swiss or German nationals for the administration of the bank.
+The first CEO of the National Bank, Kurt Lindenblatt, and its vice-president, Otto Vogel, came to Iran together with other experts from Germany.
 The number of bank employees on the opening day, including Iranian and German, did not exceed 27.
-Now, the number of employees of BMI is over 45 thousand people.